October Horse: The chariot

 The two-horse chariot races (bigae) that preceded the October Horse sacrifice determined the selection of the optimal victim.
 In a dual yoke, the right-hand horse was the lead or strongest animal, and thus the one from the winning chariot was chosen as the most potent offering for Mars.

 Chariots have a rich symbolism in Roman culture, but the Romans never used chariots in war, though they faced enemies who did.
 The chariot was part of Roman military culture primarily as the vehicle of the triumphing general, who rode in an ornamented four-horse car markedly impractical for actual war.
 Most Roman racing practices were of Etruscan origin, part of the Etruscan tradition of public games (ludi) and equestrian processions.
 Chariot racing was imported from Magna Graecia no earlier than the 6th century BC.

 Images of chariot races were considered good luck, but the races themselves were magnets for magic in attempts to influence the outcome.
-One law from the Theodosian Code prohibits charioteers from using magic to win, on pain of death.
+One law from the Theodosian Code, published in AD 438, prohibits charioteers from using magic to win, on pain of death.
 Some of the ornaments placed on horses were good-luck charms or devices to ward off malevolence, including bells, wolves' teeth, crescents, and brands.
 This counter-magic was directed at actual practices; binding spells (defixiones) have been found at race tracks.
 The defixio sometimes employed the spirits of the prematurely dead to work harm.
 On Greek racetracks, the turning posts were heroes' tombs or altars for propitiating malevolent spirits who might cause harm to the men or horses.
 The design of the turning posts (metae) on a Roman race course was derived from Etruscan funerary monuments.